 DSMES helps you develop a realistic diabetes plan, solve problems and give you confidence to manage your diabetes.
 It may also help you:

-Many practices offer telehealth diabetes education with recent guidance from the Centers of Medicare and Medicaid.
-The practices can set up one-on-one visits while you’re at home.
-The visits are temporarily reimbursed through Medicare, Medicaid and many insurers.
+If you can’t attend in person or need more flexibility, many practices offer telehealth diabetes education with recent guidance from the Centers of Medicare and Medicaid.
+The practices can set up one-on-one visits while you’re at home over the phone or on your computer.
+Ask your insurer about your benefits related to telehealth diabetes education.

 To learn more about how telehealth can help you manage your diabetes, watch the Cardiovascular Care & Telemedicine video.